This phrase was first coined, I think, by Stuart Kauffman, in his book “Investigations”

 The same strategy may apply to many development programs, where big changes may require a very different set of human capital, whereas incremental changes would only require small changes in human capital requirements

 Incremental searches for small improvements in a predictive model can be made in two ways:

 - Automatically, by clicking on “Most predictive of any kind” and then choosing “Find one additional attribute that gives the best performance”.
 This will enlarge the current model by one attribute.
 Repeating this process will expand the size of the current model by one attribute at a time.
 This could be described as a depth-first search

 - Testing the effects of the removal of existing attributes of the design, one at a time.
-This has to be done manually, in the Design menu.
-For small sized models this should not be too time consuming.
-It is in effect a form of Sensitivity Analysis
+This is covered in detailed under Sensitivity Analysis

 For more on the idea of “the adjacent possible” see: